Ali72/Ali72/README.md

 - ❓  Ask me about anything related to Mobile app development

-- 🤝 I’m looking to collaborate with designer to create open-source apps
+- 🤝 I’m looking to collaborate with designers to create open-source apps

 - ⚡ Fun fact: I'm going to sleep